vttresearch/qc-parallelizer/README.md

 circuits = [QuantumCircuit(...), QuantumCircuit(...), ...]

 # Define backends for circuit execution.
 These can be any Qiskit-compatible backend objects, but
-# here we define two simulators that mimic IQM's 5-qubit Adonis architechture.
+# here we define two simulators that mimic IQM's 5-qubit Adonis architecture.
 import iqm.qiskit_iqm as iqm
 backends = [iqm.IQMFakeAdonis(), iqm.IQMFakeAdonis()]